storpool/one-context-sp/src/usr/share/doc/one-context/README.md

 When this package is installed for the first time or when it replaces the original OpenNebula package, this is detected by the package as `CONF` event.
-This is intentional and will prevent all co settings to be reinitialized on the existing deployments.
+This is intentional and will prevent all settings to be reinitialized on the existing deployments.

 ## Force `INIT` on existing deployments